naddanki-23/Capstone--Hospital-Stay-Duration-Analysis/README.md

 The Ridge model shows a stable performance plateau between α = 5 and α = 15, indicating that moderate regularization provides the best tradeoff between bias and variance.
 Model performance does not meaningfully change within this range, confirming robustness to α selection.

+## Model Evalulation Conclusion
+Regularized linear models (Lasso and Ridge) provided the best balance of accuracy, stability, and interpretability.
+While Gradient Boosting and Random Forest captured some complexity, they did not significantly outperform linear models due to the dataset’s categorical structure.
+The results demonstrate the feasibility of machine learning–based LOS prediction for improving hospital capacity management, discharge coordination, and overall operational efficiency.
+Among them, the Ridge Regression model proved to be the most stable, showing consistent residual patterns and reliable performance across folds, making it a strong candidate for practical hospital implementation.

 ## Feature Selection using Ridge Model

 <img src="images/ridge_coef.png" width="750"/>